 If your car engine won't start, it can sometimes look like a daunting problem where anything could be wrong.
 Usually it's not that bad, and if you carry out a few simple checks you will get to the bottom of the problem fairly easily.

-How To Quickly Diagnose A Car That Will Crank But Won't Start
+How To Quickly Diagnose An Engine That Will Crank But Won't Start

 1. Run a diagnostic check using a code reader